Erik de Haan

-Erik de Haan (born 15 May 1964 in Amsterdam) is a Dutch former football player, who played as a goalkeeper.
-In 1987 European Cup Winners' Cup Final match he was a substitute to Ajax's goalkeeper Stanley Menzo.
+Erik de Haan (born 15 May 1964 in Amsterdam) is a Dutch retired football player, who played as a goalkeeper.
+In the 1987 European Cup Winners' Cup final he was a substitute to Ajax's goalkeeper Stanley Menzo.

+Career

+De Haan played youth football for NFC in Amstelveen, before becoming a back-up goalkeeper for Menzo at Ajax.
+In 1992 he left MVV for Patro Eisden.